 Frederick Douglass was really one of the first African Americans to stand up to the slavery institutions and degradations of the US.
 With his great intelligence and astute manner, he convinced many that his people deserved better.
 He really was the MLK of his day.

-Malcolm X and Martin Luther King JR would probably equate to what Frederick Douglas achieved in 19 th century.
-See his influence on Jefferson and Lincoln's abolition laws then rate him.
-Surely in top 5.
+Malcolm X and Martin Luther King Jr. would probably equate to what Frederick Douglass achieved in the 19th century.
+See his influence on Jefferson and Lincoln's abolition laws, then rate him.
+Surely in the top 5.

-Without fredrick, all those people above in the list might still be slaves, no offense.
+Without Frederick, all those people above in the list might still be slaves, no offense.

-Marley should be on top pf this list because he help me change my views on other races. and he is one of my idols and brought his message all over the world and his gole I want to surpass he reached billions and gave our people a good name and I want my talent to be world wide like his. and who ever is reading this I'm 14 now but remember this name Jasiah Nasier Thomas x creed.
-I will become the most successful black men I the world.
+Marley should be on top of this list because he helped me change my views on other races.
+He is one of my idols and brought his message all over the world.
+His goal, which I want to surpass, reached billions and gave our people a good name.
+I want my talent to be worldwide like his.
+And whoever is reading this, I'm 14 now but remember this name - Jasiah Nasier Thomas x Creed.
+I will become the most successful black man in the world.

 Couldn't get much more positive than Bob Marley!
 He's amazing!

 Most people don't even understand the depth of why she has a channel called "OWN" and what she is telling you in that one word.
-Black people need to take heed to that.
+Black people need to take heed of that.

-Amazing influence and example set by a black man trapped in poverty, who became one of the greatest surgeons ever, and specialized in saving children's lives.
+Amazing influence and example set by a black man trapped in poverty, who became one of the greatest surgeons ever, specializing in saving children's lives.
 Haters need to check themselves.

 Maybe as far as being a surgeon goes.
 Definitely not as a politician.

-He is a very charming person who related to everyone.
+He is a very charming person who relates to everyone.
 Always friendly and clear about what he wants or is doing.

 He is the best.
 He is my father.

-He is the most famous and respected black person every, who else on this list could be know by a image around the world?
+He is the most famous and respected black person ever.
+Who else on this list could be known by an image around the world?

-He slam dunk his way to black victory, nice one Mike.
+He slam-dunked his way to black victory.
+Nice one, Mike.